g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 A Cartographic Group is create  to **collect a series of cartographic projects belonging, for example, to the same theme** (Urban Planning Regulations, tourist maps ...) and characterized by the same projection system.

-It should be remembered that it will be possible to switch from one webgis service to another, leaving the same geographical extension and scale, only between the projects contained in the same cartographic group.
+It should be remembered that it will be possible to switch from one WebGis service to another, leaving the same geographical extension and scale, only between the projects contained in the same cartographic group.

 In the left side menu there is the **Cartographic Groups** item with two sub-items:
  * **Add Group:** to create a new Cartographic Group